Time as a test-field: the no-boundary universe in motion and a smooth radiation bounce: The radiation bounce

 A power-law potential of the type $V\sim - x^{-\beta}$ looks unbounded from below for any $\beta >0$, but the system is perfectly stable quantum mechanically, as long as $\beta <2$.
 In fact, by applying the Heisenberg principle to the single particle Hamiltonian one gets the lower bound on the energy

 For $\beta<2$ the above system has a ``Bohr radius", scaling with $\hbar$ as

-and is thus a stable quantum mechanical system.\footnote{In the ``marginal" case $\beta = 2$ the quantum stability of the system depends on the actual numerical coefficient multiplying the potential (see e.g.~\cite{Landau:1991wop}).}
+and is thus a regular quantum mechanical system.\footnote{In the ``marginal" case $\beta = 2$ the quantum stability of the system depends on the actual numerical coefficient multiplying the potential (see e.g.~\cite{Landau:1991wop}).
+We refer the reader to~\cite{Piazza:2025uxm} for a throughout discussion on this point.}

 The stability of the atom is a genuine quantum effect that has been invoked at times as an analogy for the avoidance of the singularities in quantum gravity (e.g.~\cite{Rovelli:2014cta}).
 Here we make the quantitative observation that a relativistic fluid corresponds to the case $\beta = 2/3$ and therefore comfortably falls within the class of quantum mechanically stable potentials.
-In the context of the so-called \emph{unimodular time}, stable quantum bounces have also been found in~\cite{}.
-See also~\cite{gielen2020singularity,gielen2022unitarity,gielen2023quantum,gielen2025black,sahota2025exactly}.
+In the context of the so-called \emph{unimodular time}, stable quantum bounces have also been studied~\cite{Gielen_2020,Gielen_2022,Gielen_2023,Gielen_2025,Sahota:2025tih}.